 On other rural roads, grass cutting is restricted to priority locations, such as:

 - road junctions

 - bends and corners

 - areas where grass may obstruct the line of sight, leading to a hazard

-Subject to weather conditions, we aim to cut grass in rural areas 2 times a year.
-The first cut is in May or June.
-The second cut is in September or October.
+Subject to weather conditions, we aim to cut grass in rural areas twice per year.
+The first cut is in May or June; the second cut is in September or October.